christine-horvath/contract-work/README.md

 # contract-work
-This is a repo that captures all of the front-end work I have done throughout my contract at CoverMyMeds.
+This repo captures a summary of the front-end work I have done throughout my contract at CoverMyMeds.

 I was contracted by CoverMyMeds to assist in redeveloping their website, www.covermymeds.com.
 I worked alongside the Creative Technologist to capture the new design in web development.
 We utilized ITCSS, CSS Grid, Ruby on Rails, ERB, HAML, Vue, and React.